expo/expo/docs/pages/guides/using-hermes.md

 ## Advanced setup

-### Use different JavaScript engines on platforms
+### Switch JavaScript engine on a specific platform

-In case you want to use different JavaScript engines on platforms.
-For example, to use Hermes on all platforms but leave JavaScriptCore on iOS.
-We also support this use case:
+You may want to use Hermes on one platform and JSC on another.
+One way to do this is to set the `"jsEngine"` to `"hermes"` at the top level and then override it with `"jsc"` under the `"ios"` key.
+You may alternatively prefer to explicitly set `"hermes"` on just the `"android"` key in this case.

 <!-- prettier-ignore -->
 ```json